3Dickulus/EXRCubeViewer/README.md

 # EXRCubeViewer
 A program to view EXR multipart format files of cubic dimensions X==Y==Z

+A Fragmentarium support tool brought to you by Digilantism ;)

 ## Compiling
 install QGLViewer dev package and create a build folder in EXRCubeViewer folder